pagkly/Zed/Investopedia3/What EBITDAR Tells Us.md

 ## What Does EBITDAR Tell You?

 EBITDAR is a metric used primarily to analyze the financial health and performance of companies that have gone through restructuring within the past year.
 It is also useful for businesses such as restaurants or casinos that have unique rent costs.
-It exists alongside [earnings before interest and tax (EBIT)](https://www.investopedia.com/terms/e/ebit.asp) and [earnings before interest, tax, depreciation, and amortization (EBITDA)](https://www.investopedia.com/terms/e/ebitda.asp).
+It exists alongside [[earnings before interest and tax (EBIT)]](https://www.investopedia.com/terms/e/ebit.asp) and [[earnings before interest, tax, depreciation, and amortization (EBITDA)]](https://www.investopedia.com/terms/e/ebitda.asp).

 Using EBITDAR in analysis helps to reduce variability from one company's expenses to the next, in order to focus only on costs that are related to operations.
 This is helpful when comparing peer companies within the same industry.